LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 **Cross-entropy** is thus a suitable loss function for this task.
 The teacher predictions $p_t$ are the targets.
 The student predictions $p_s$ are the predictions.
 CE requires scores between 0 and 1, so the student and teacher outputs go through a softmax activation function.

-Note that the teacher outputs are centered by removing the EMA mean of the batch predictions and that the softmax contain a temperature parameter.
-More on these two in the [Training stabilization](#training-stabilization) section.
+Note that the teacher outputs are centered and that the softmax contain a temperature parameter.
+More on these two in the [Training stabilization](#training-stabilization) and [SwAV](#swav-centering) sections.

 $$
 \mathcal{L}_{DINO} = - \sum p_t \log p_s